xz-stjude/MitoEdit/README.md

 ## Notes

+- **Python 3 Compatibility**: MitoEdit has been fully updated to Python 3.10 for improved performance and modern library support.
+- **Unified Environment**: All dependencies are now managed through a single conda environment for simplified installation.
+- **Flexible Configuration**: All file paths and TALE-NT parameters are now configurable via command-line arguments.
 - **Input File Formatting**: Ensure that your input file is correctly formatted, with the reference base matching the base at the specified position.
 - **Supported File Formats**: MitoEdit can read `.fasta` and `.txt` formats for DNA sequences.
 - **Minimum Upload Sequence Length**: The input file must contain at least 35 bases, covering the target base on either side, for accurate processing.
 - **Output File Name Conflicts**: Check for existing output files with the same name before running MitoEdit to prevent overwriting and errors.
-- **Logging:** MitoEdit logs its progress and any issues encountered during execution in `logging_main.log.`
+- **Logging:** MitoEdit logs its progress and any issues encountered during execution.
+Use `--log_file` to specify a custom log file path.
 - **Species Support**: While the tool is designed primarily for human mtDNA, other DNA sequences can also be uploaded and used.
-- **Modifying TALE-NT Workflow**: If no matching flanking TALE sequences are identified, consider modifying the TALE-NT parameter by setting `FILTER = 2`.
+- **Modifying TALE-NT Workflow**: If no matching flanking TALE sequences are identified, consider modifying the TALE-NT parameter by setting `--filter 2`.
 This will identify all TALE pairs targeting any base in the target window, not just those for the target base.
 For further information, refer to the [TALE-NT FAQs](https://tale-nt.cac.cornell.edu/faqs).

 ## How to Cite?